 20 Ways to Lose Weight Without Going to the Gym

 You’ve probably heard of Beachbody before, either through those sweaty (but pretty inspiring) infomercials or through a friend who’s signed up as a Beachbody coach.
-But what you might not have heard of is Beachbody on Demand.
+But what you might not have heard of is their newer INSANITY Base Kit – it’s a 60-Day Total-Body Conditioning Program.

-I love Beachbody on Demand because instead of shelling out over $100 on a single program and then having to repeat it constantly or spend more cash on another program, Beachbody on Demand gives you instant access to every single Beachbody workout ever released and guaranteed access to all future releases.
+I love Beachbody on Demand because instead of shelling out over $100 on a single program and then having to repeat it constantly or spend more cash on another program, the Insanity Base Kit with its 60-Day total-body conditioning program will keep you constantly challenged as you alternate between aerobic and anaerobic intervals performed at your max.

 2. YouTube Videos